ConduitIO/streaming-benchmarks/benchmarks/kafka-snowflake/README.md

-# Kafka -> Snowflake CDC Benchmark
+# Kafka -> Snowflake Benchmark

-The Kafka -> Snowflake CDC benchmark requires a few manual steps before it can run.
+The Kafka -> Snowflake benchmark requires a few manual steps before it can run.

 ## Steps